julianeisel/bWidgets/docs/bwidgets_vs_existing_toolkits.md

-# Why bWidgets and Not an Existing Widget/GUI Toolkit?
+# Why Not an Existing Widget Toolkit?

 \brief Details on why Blender should use bWidgets rather than an existing widget/GUI toolkit.